 - Task Node

-2. The Master Node as the name suggests is the master that is responsible for managing the cluster, running the components and distribution of data over the nodes for processing.
-It just keeps tracks whether everything is properly managed and running fine and works on in the case of failure.
+2. The Master Node, as the name suggests, is the master that is responsible for managing the cluster, running the components and distributing of data over the nodes for processing.
+It just keeps track of whether everything is properly managed and running fine and works on in the case of failure.

-3. The Core Node has the responsibility of running the task and store the data in HDFS in the cluster.
-All the processing parts are handled by the core Node and the data after that processing is put to the desired HDFS location.
+3. The Core Node is responsible for running the task and storing the data in HDFS in the cluster.
+In addition, the core Node handles all the processing parts, and the data after that processing is put to the desired HDFS location.

 4. The Task Node being optional, only has the job to run the task.
 This doesn’t store the data in HDFS.

-5. Whenever after submitting a job, we have several methods to choose how the works need to be completed.
-Being it from termination of the cluster after job completion to a long-running cluster using EMR console and CLI to submit steps we have all the privilege to do so.
+5. Whenever submitting a job, we have several methods to choose how to complete the work.
+Being it from the cluster’s termination after job completion to a long-running cluster using EMR console and CLI to submit steps, we have all the privilege to do so.

 6. We can directly Run the Job on the EMR by connecting it with the master node through the interfaces and tools available that run jobs directly on the cluster.

 Architecture for AWS EMR

 The architecture of EMR introduces itself, starting from the storage part to the Application part.